 - Arranges a reception committee and suitable welcoming area in the main foyer of the class headquarters to distribute parade costumes, any class materials, and an (optional) exhibit of class memorabilia.
-(Some classes choose a classmate to work exclusively with class memorabilia.) - Secures class memorabilia from the College Archives or classmates, sets up exhibits, and arranges for return of articles after Reunion. - Arranges to be on duty or have other committee members on duty in the class headquarters to greet arriving classmates (3:00-8:00 p.m.
-Thursday if you have classmates coming in on Thursday; 9:00 a.m.-11:00 p.m.
+(Some classes choose a classmate to work exclusively with class memorabilia.) - Secures class memorabilia from the College Archives or classmates, sets up exhibits and arranges for return of articles after Reunion. - Arranges to be on duty or have other committee members on duty in the class headquarters to greet arriving classmates (9 a.m.-11 p.m.
 Friday; and before the parade on Saturday morning). - Notifies reunion chair if other special items are needed.